NaduniRabel/distributed-system-monitor/README.md

 -Git to clone the repository.

 <h2>Database Setup</h2>
-Before starting the services, ensure your PostgreSQL instance is running.
+Before starting the services, ensure PostgreSQL is running.
 Replace credentials in the .env. <br>
 Create a database named with a preferred name.